MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 };
 ```

-`HelloCubeApp` constructor calls base constructor `GraphicsApp` with `Graphics::CombinedAppSettings` initialized
+`HelloCubeApp` constructor calls the base constructor `GraphicsApp` with `Graphics::CombinedAppSettings` initialized using the
-using helper function `Tutorials::GetGraphicsTutorialAppSettings` which is called with predefined flags to enable color buffer
+helper function `Tutorials::GetGraphicsTutorialAppSettings`, which is called with predefined flags to enable the color buffer
-without depth and enable animations. `m_proj_vertices` is initialized with vertices data taken from cube mesh generator.
+without depth and enable animations. `m_proj_vertices` is initialized with vertex data taken from the cube mesh generator.

-Initial camera orientation is set with `Camera::ResetOrientation` via `Camera::Orientation` struct with
+The initial camera orientation is set with `Camera::ResetOrientation` via the `Camera::Orientation` struct with `eye`, `aim`,
-`eye`, `aim` and `up` vectors.
-Then we setup camera rotation animation which automatically updates the orientation
+and `up` vectors.
+Then, we set up the camera rotation animation, which automatically updates the orientation before every
-before every iteration of update/render.
-Animation is setup simply by adding `Data::TimeAnimation` object with
+iteration of update/render.
+The animation is set up simply by adding a `Data::TimeAnimation` object with a lambda function
-lamda function taking `delta_seconds` argument used to calculate the rotation delta angle around camera's `up` axis.
+taking the `delta_seconds` argument used to calculate the rotation delta angle around the camera's `up` axis.

 ```cpp
 HelloCubeApp()